machineonamission/mediaforge/README.md

 ### supported OSes

-built and tested on windows 10/11 and debian 10/buster (inside docker). these 2 OSes (and their successors) will continue to be officially supported.
+built and tested on windows 11 and debian bookworm (inside docker). these 2 OSes (and their successors) will continue to be officially supported.

+MediaForge only has official support for x86_64, but ARM64 seems to work fine

 will _probably_ work on macos and other linux/unix distros if the below libraries are available but theyre untested and unsupported. just replace `apt-get` with your system's preferred package manager ([`brew`](https://brew.sh/) for macos)